APogue/APogue.github.io/_includes/sections/early-messaging-pro-palestinian-main.md

 who is running for reelection , was in attendance and did not  respond to requests for comment…It is unclear if funds from USAC offices are being used to fund resources at the demonstration, but the text “PAID FOR BY USAC” is visible on the Cultural Affairs Commission tent.”[^48] Other USAC candidates and officials have expressed solidarity with either the protests or counter-protests, but weren't necessarily in attendance on official student gov't business[^48].
 [Figure 8](##fig:cac-tent-propaganda-4) shows the tent's proximity to the sign.
 [Figure 9](##fig:cac-nakba-day) shows a more recent post again displaying the triangle.
-It seems despite the fact that this imagery has been pointed out and commented on in the Daily Bruin, no one is paying attention closely enough.
+It seems despite the fact that this imagery has been pointed out and commented on in the Daily Bruin (more on this later), no one is paying attention closely enough.

-It is the author's opinion that based on their USAC affiliation, CAC should not have any content on any of their public facing sites they aren't willing to post on their UCLA hosted site.
+It is the author's opinion that based on their USAC affiliation, CAC should not have any content on any of their public facing sites that they aren't willing to post on their UCLA hosted site.
 Their content directly contradicts their mission *to be accessible to all students*.
 To the best of the author's knowledge, no other organization, USAC-affiliate or not, has any content displaying Nazi insignia or hateful imagery.
 Other groups are "tagged" by CAC as can be seen in a few of the above screenshots, which does mean the content is also displayed on their Instagram profiles.